JosiahPierce/writeups/cmu_binary_bomb/phase_2.md

 |       |   0x08048b7e      39049e         cmp dword [esi + ebx*4], eax ; [0x13:4]=256<br>
 |      ,==< 0x08048b81      7405           je 0x8048b88<br>

 So this looks like a loop, doesn't it?
 Keep repeating the same set of instructions, checking something each time, until a specific condition is met, then stop and continue on with execution.
-From this, we can deduce that <i>the program is going to keep checking each number we provided in our input, one at a time, until it's read them all<i>.
+From this, we can deduce that <i>the program is going to keep checking each number we provided in our input, one at a time, until it's read them all</i>.
 But how do we figure out what the other numbers should be?

 Remember how we checked out the register values in this comparison?
 0x8048b7e <phase_2+54>:	cmp    DWORD PTR [esi+ebx*4],eax